Ischiopatellar dysplasia: Diagnosis

 Around 50-70 cases have been described in medical literature.
 Diagnosis is made through genetic testing and radiography.

-Management

 History

 Ischiopatellar dysplasia is sometimes referred to as Scott-Taor syndrome after the researchers who first described ischiopatellar dysplasia as they recognized it in a family as an autosomal dominant disorder in 1979.
 This finding was important as they were the first to note that it was a benign disorder that is separate from the more severe nail-patella syndrome.
 Other common names for ischiopatellar syndrome are small patella syndrome (SPS), since the patellae are often small or absent in patients who have this syndrome, and coxo-podo-patellaire syndrome.